A Non-Recursive, Dimension-Independent Schur-Decomposition Algorithm for $N$-Dimensional Sylvester Tensor Equations: Numerical experiments

-In order to test the Matlab function \verb|sylvesterND.m| in Listing~\ref{code:sylvesterND} that implements Algorithm~\ref{alg:sylvesterND}, we have randomly generated the real and imaginary parts of $\A_1, \A_2, \ldots, \A_N$, and $\X$, for different values of $N$ and different sizes of $\X$ (in all the numerical experiments in this paper, we have always used an uniform distribution on the interval $[0, 1]$ generated by means of the Matlab command \verb|rand|).
-Then, we have computed their corresponding $\B$, according to \eqref{e:sylvesterND}, obtained the numerical solution $\X_{num}$ by means of \verb|sylvesterND.m|, and calculated the error, which we define as the largest entrywise discrepancy between $\X$ and $\X_{num}$, which is given by $\|\vect(\X) - \vect(\X_{num})\|_\infty$, or, in Matlab, by \verb|norm(X(:)-Xnum(:),inf)|.
-This is quite an stringent test, because there are no restrictions on the choice of the matrix; in particular, there is no guarantee that, taking one eigenvalue of each marix $\A_j$, the sum of those eigenvalues is zero or extremely close to zero (and, in such case, the discrepancy will be obviously larger).
+In Listing~\ref{code:sylvesterNDtest}, we offer a MATLAB program that performs a simple numerical test of the three MATLAB functions \verb|sylvesterND|, \verb|laplace_recursive|, and \verb|laplace_merge|.
+The idea is to generate randomly the real and imaginary parts of $\A_1, \A_2, \ldots, \A_N$, and $\X$, for different values of $N$ and different sizes of $\X$ (in all the numerical experiments in this paper, we have always used the MATLAB command \verb|randn|, which generates random numbers according to the standard normal distribution); then, compute the corresponding $\B$, according to \eqref{e:sylvesterND}, and obtain the corresponding numerical solutions $\X_{num,1}$, $\X_{num,2}$ and $\X_{num,3}$ by means of \verb|sylvesterND|, \verb|laplace_recursive| and \verb|laplace_merge|, respectively.
+The errors are defined as the largest entrywise discrepancy between $\X$ and its numerical approximations, and are given by $\|\vect(\X) - \vect(\X_{num,1})\|_\infty$, $\|\vect(\X) - \vect(\X_{num,2})\|_\infty$ and $\|\vect(\X) - \vect(\X_{num,3})\|_\infty$, respectively, or, in MATLAB, by \verb|norm(X(:)-Xnum1(:),inf)|, \verb|norm(X(:)-Xnum2(:),inf)| and \verb|norm(X(:)-Xnum3(:),inf)|.
+This definition of the error is quite stringent, because there are no restrictions on the choice of the matrices; in particular, there is no guarantee that, taking one eigenvalue of each matrix $\A_j$, the sum of those eigenvalues is nonzero or bounded away from zero (and, in such a case, the discrepancy will be obviously larger).